 2000

-- Camp Zehnder YMCA opened its doors for Summer Camp under the management of the YMCA of Western Monmouth County for two years alternating with Community YMCA.
+• YMCA Camp Zehnder opens its doors for Summer Camp under the management of the YMCA of Western Monmouth County for two years alternating with Community YMCA.

 2001

-- Camp Topanemus moved its operations out to Camp full-time.
+• Camp Topanemus moves its operations out to camp full-time.

-- Purchased the property adjacent to the Freehold YMCA known as the “Bukowy Property”.
+• Property adjacent to the Freehold YMCA known as the “Bukowy Property” is purchased.

-- New structures at the Arrowhead Branch were completed—the Carr Pavilion, Eisenberg Pavilion, and Elsas Lodge
+• New structures at the Arrowhead Branch are completed—the Carr Pavilion, Eisenberg Pavilion, and Elsas Lodge.

-- Committees were formed and staff put in place for the new Coastal Monmouth and Northern Monmouth Branches of The Community YMCA
+• Committees were formed and staff secured for the new Coastal Monmouth and Northern Monmouth Branches of The Community YMCA.

 2002

-- In partnership with Freehold Borough, YMCA of Western Monmouth County opened Freehold Borough YMCA Community Center consisting of a 6,000 square foot space previously known as the “Rug Mill” for Teens and Seniors.
+• In partnership with Freehold Borough, YMCA of Western Monmouth County opens Freehold Borough YMCA Community Center consisting of a 6,000 square foot space previously known as the “Rug Mill” to support teens and seniors.

-- The Count Basie Learning Center of Red Bank became a branch of The Community YMCA, later renamed The Count Basie Achievement Branch
+• The Count Basie Learning Center of Red Bank becomes a branch of The Community YMCA, later renamed The Count Basie Achievement Branch.

-- The Children’s Cultural Center at Red Bank became a branch of The Community YMCA
+• The Children’s Cultural Center at Red Bank becomse a branch of The Community YMCA.

 2003